 - Collect information and preserve evidence (include basic information such as the address/location, any immediate safety concerns, the status of everyone involved, etc.); and

 - Interview work colleagues and witnesses (include basic information such as location at time of incident, chronology of what happened, observations not just of occurrences but statements, any injuries sustained and/or observed, any evidence collected, such as cell phone pictures or videos, etc.).

 Wrongful Death in the Workplace

 Nobody can prepare for the pain of learning that a loved one died in an accident on the job.
 No legal remedy can possibly erase the grief.
-However, there may be resources available to ease the financial impact of a workplace death.
-Families and eligible dependents are entitled to death benefits from Texas employers that opt in to the state workers’ compensation insurance.
+However, there may be resources available to ease the financial impact of workplace death.
+Families and eligible dependents are entitled to death benefits from Texas employers that opt into the state workers’ compensation insurance.